Agricultural Literacy Curriculum Matrix

-- Open a discussion with students and ask them what foods they typically eat in a day or week.
-Use a classroom white board to list their responses.
-Try to keep their responses limited to simple, raw foods that come from purely a plant or animal source and not both.
-If your students list food items such as pizza or a sandwhich, just list a single part of the food (Pepperoni, bread, or ham) so they don't get confused.
+- Open a discussion with the students by asking them what foods they typically eat in a day or week.
+List their responses on the whiteboard.
+Try to keep their responses limited to simple, raw foods that come purely from a plant or animal source and not both.
+If your students list food items such as pizza or a sandwich, only list a single part of the food (pepperoni, bread, or ham) to avoid confusion.

 - Ask students where they think these foods originate.
 Write their responses next to each food on the class list.
 For example, students may state that corn comes from the seeds of a plant.
 If they don't know where a food comes from, label it with a question mark.
 Keep their responses on display for future reference.

-- Have students take their index cards of food illustrations and divide them into two categories: foods from animals and foods from plants.
+- Have the students divide their index cards of food illustrations into two categories—foods from animals and foods from plants.
 Check student work for accuracy.

 Concept Elaboration and Evaluation